 A new curvy doll – Wildhearts Crew

-I am putting in this affiliate link as this Birthday Barbie is so pretty- but this blog is about finding dolls that are doing their bit inclusion, big and small companies, UK and US and one Dutch.
+I am putting in this affiliate link as this Birthday Barbie is so pretty- this blog is about finding dolls that are doing their bit inclusion, big and small companies, UK and US and one Dutch.
+We cannot ignore Amazon’s contribution.
+Support local shops where possible but Barbie doll collectors can source hard-to-find girls on Amazon.

 A musical theatre Disney Halloween black Werewolf doll with natural curly, coily hair – Willa Lykensen played by Chandler Kinney makes a notable doll even if you don’t watch Zombies 2.